-Each class session will have two halves with a 10-15 minute break between them.
+Each class will have two halves with a 10-15 minute break between them.
 The second half will introduce new topics.
-The first half will wrap up discussion of topics that were introduced the previous week.
+The first half will wrap up discussion on topics from the previous week.

-New Topics: In the second half of each class session, several participants will each have 20 minutes to individually present new topics.
-To prepare for these oral presentations, you are required to complete a "written report" in the form of creating a new Wiki page or updating an existing Wiki page on SynBioCyc (under CH391/S14/).
+New Topics: In the second half of each class, several participants will each have 20 minutes to individually present new topics.
+To prepare for these oral presentations, you are required to complete a "written report" in the form of creating or updating a Wiki page on OpenWetWare (under /CH391/S14).